hk-23/bike_service_app/README.md

 - Staff
 - Customers
 ### Admin
-The Admin is the Owner of the Website and he has the All Previleges in the Admin Panel.
+The Admin is the Owner of the Website and he has All Previleges in the Admin Panel.
 The user_type: Admin can
 - Create/Edit/Delete a **Service**
 - Create **Staff Account** user
 - View All Details about the Staff and Customer